zapier/visual-builder/docs/_partners/integration-quality.md

 ## Embed Insights Definitions

-The following includes definitions for each of the embed metrics provided in the integration Dashboard.
+The following includes definitions for each of the embed metrics provided in the Dashboard.
 All metrics can be filtered by "All Embeds" or individual embeds, and the last 7, 30, and 90 days.

 | **Metric**                             | Definition                                                                  |
 |----------------------------------------|-----------------------------------------------------------------------------|